Claudia Islas

 Elizabeth Islas Brasdefer (born July 17, 1946 in Pachuca de Soto, Hidalgo, Mexico) is a Mexican telenovela actress who is better known as Claudia Islas (/es/).
 She is very famous for her beauty and was called "Mexican Brigitte Bardot" in the past.
-She acted in the last decade of the Golden Age of Mexican cinema.

 Biography

 Claudiaʻs surname Islas means "islands".
 She is a daughter of Luis Roberto Islas and María Luisa Brasdefer.
 She is married to Jaime Bravo.

 One of her best known roles was that of Amparo de Garcés del Valle in Marisol with Erika Buenfil, who played her niece-in-law, Marisol.

 As of 2012 she lives in Miami and is retired.
 Her last work was in the telenovela Ángel Rebelde in 2004.

 She sold her jewelry because she fell into poverty.

 Controversies

 After the death of Juan Gabriel in 2016, the actress Carmen Salinas revealed that he confessed to her son Pedro Plascencia Salinas—who was Gabriel’s pianist for over twenty years—that Claudia Islas was the person who accused him of theft after a party at her house in 1969.
 These charges caused Juan Gabriel to be imprisoned for 18 months in the Lecumberri Palace.
 Juan Gabriel himself never publicly revealed the name of the person who had accused him.
 Islas denied the accusations.